th0ma7/tv_grab_gracenote2epg/LOG_ROTATION.md

 # Log Rotation in gracenote2epg

-gracenote2epg includes a built-in log rotation system that automatically manages log files without interfering with log monitoring tools like `tail -f`.
+gracenote2epg includes a built-in log rotation system that automatically manages log files without interfering with log monitoring tools like `tail -f`. **Part of the unified cache and retention policy system**.

 ## Features